comprobo25/comprobo25.github.io/in-class/day08.md

 ## Coordinate Frames and Robot Localization

+* Special guest Eric Miller
 * Wrap-up on last week's lecture
-* Practical considerations for particle filters
 * Debrief on implementation plans for particle filter
-* Discussion on Legal Issues in Robotics

 ## For Next Time
+* We will be having our first Robots and Society discussion.
+Please do this [assgnment in Canvas](https://olin.instructure.com/courses/460/assignments/7599).
-* Work on the <a-no-proxy href="https://olin.instructure.com/courses/143/assignments/1325">Robot Localization project</a-no-proxy>.
+* Work on the <a-no-proxy href="../assignments/robot_localization">Robot Localization project</a-no-proxy>.
-* Discussion Readings:
-  * <a-no-proxy href="https://obamawhitehouse.archives.gov/blog/2015/05/08/ensuring-students-have-equal-access-stem-courses"> Equal access to STEM</a-no-proxy>
-  * <a-no-proxy href="https://medium.com/@furhatrobotics/a-robot-in-every-classroom-furhats-vision-for-education-5b0ca8d56e0e"> Robots in classrooms </a-no-proxy>
-  * <a-no-proxy href="https://new.abb.com/news/detail/4431/abb-and-the-economist-launch-automation-readiness-index-global-ranking-for-robotics-and-artificial-intelligence"> Automation globally </a-no-proxy>

-## Wrap-up on Particle Filter Theory Lecture

-[Notes from today on Particle Filter and the map->odom->base_footprint coordinate chain](day08_notes.pdf) (note: in these notes we use ``base_link`` instead of ``base_footprint`` --- you can think of them as the same thing)..
+## The particle filter and Bayes'

+We'll do some quick connecting of dots between the material we went through last time on Bayes' theorem and the particle filter itself.

 ## The Particle Filter and Coordinate Frames